Beer Braised Beef Brisket

 No Rules, Rebel!

-Sink your teeth into this brisket like a true Southern outlaw.
+Sink your teeth into this brisket like a true Southerner.

 The beauty of beer-braised brisket is its versatility—it pairs effortlessly with a range of traditional Southern sides that are a staple at Carolina cookouts.
 Its rich, hearty flavor is perfectly complemented by a creamy mashed potato casserole, velvety corn pudding, or tangy flash pickles, each paying homage to the authentic taste of Carolina smokehouse fare.